springfall2008/batpred/docs/apps-yaml.md

 - **template** - Initially set to True, this is used to stop Predbat from operating until you have finished configuring your apps.yaml.
 Once you have made all other required changes to apps.yaml this line should be deleted or commented out.

+- **threads** - If defined sets the number of threads to use during plan calculation, the default is 'auto' which will use the same number of threads as you have CPUs in your system.
+Valid values are:
+    - 'auto' - Use the same number of threads as your CPU count
+    - '0' - Don't use threads - disabled
+    - 'N' - Use N threads, recommended values are between 2 and 8

 - **notify_devices** - A list of device names to notify when Predbat sends a notification.
 The default is just 'notify' which contacts all mobile devices

 - **days_previous** - Predbat needs to know what your likely future house load will be to set and manage the battery level to support it.